Sleeping under a bridge isn’t really as bad as they say it is.

 The queues are generally ridiculously long, allowing you good quality time to really get to know the people around you.

-I spent two days in the last week at the South African Revenue Service and made many new friends.
+I spent two days at the South African Revenue Service last week and made many new friends.

 Some of them have even invited me around for coffee.